 The system must have a minimum VCC voltage to allow proper operation.
-This VCC voltage could come from either input adapter or battery, if a conduction path exists from the battery to VCC through the high side NMOS body diode.
-When VCC is below the UVLO threshold, all circuits in the IC are disabled.
+This VCC voltage could come from either input adapter or battery, since a conduction path exists from the battery to VCC through the high side NMOS body diode.
+When VCC is below the UVLO threshold, all circuits on the IC are disabled, and the gate drive bias to ACFET and BATFET are disabled.